froelen/froelen.github.io/README.md

 This website was created and is owned, maintained, and used by myself :)

-Feel free to use parts of its code or its design as inspiration for your own projects, although if you end up using it, I'd appreciate to be credited where and when necesary ^^
+Feel free to use parts of its code or its design as inspiration for your own projects, although if you end up using it, I'd appreciate to be credited where and when necessary ^^

 ## Development environment

-### File stucture
+### File structure

-The development environment of this wesbite looks like this:
+The development environment of this website looks like this:

 ```
 dev-env/